wangduo-ux/Standardized-benchmarking-of-alternative-splicing-detection/README.md

 **Example data**

 Simulated datasets generated using AsimulatoR (https://github.com/daisybio/ASimulatoR.git) were used as example data.
-The analysis results from the six event analysis tools are provided in the **example_data** directory, and the corresponding raw FASTQ files are available via Figshare (https://doi.org/10.6084/m9.figshare.30215368)
+The analysis results from the six event analysis tools are provided in the **example_data** directory, and the corresponding raw FASTQ files are available via Figshare (https://doi.org/10.6084/m9.figshare.30215368).

-For analysis of the example datasets, the -sn parameter should be specified as **test-control**, -A  parameter should be specified as **test_01 test_02 test_03**, -B  parameter should be specified as **control_01 control_02 control_03**
+For analysis of the example datasets, the -sn parameter should be specified as **test-control**, -A  parameter should be specified as **test_01 test_02 test_03**, -B  parameter should be specified as **control_01 control_02 control_03**.

+**Scripts Used for RNA-seq Data Processing and Figure Generation**

+The **plots_scripts** directory contains scripts for figure generation, and the **data_process_scripts** directory contains scripts for RNA-seq alternative splicing data processing, for “Benchmarking RNA-seq with the Quartet and MAQC Reference Materials to Establish Best Practices for Accurate Alternative Splicing Analysis”.

 **Citation**

-The scripts here are for the Manuscript titled "**Benchmarking RNA-seq with the Quartet Reference Materials to establish Best Practices for Accurate Alternative Splicing Detection**" by Wang et al.
+The scripts here are for the Manuscript titled "**Benchmarking RNA-seq with the Quartet and MAQC Reference Materials to establish Best Practices for Accurate Alternative Splicing Analysis**" by Wang et al.

 **License**
 The code is publicly available on GitHub under the MIT License.